microsoft/BingMapsRESTToolkit/README.md

 This is a portable .NET class library which provides a set of tools that make it easy to access the Bing Maps REST services in .NET based apps.
+Take a look at the [Getting Started documentation](https://github.com/Microsoft/BingMapsRESTToolkit/wiki/Getting-Started).

-## Getting Started ##
+## Nuget Package ##

+The Bing Maps REST Services Toolkit is available as a [NuGet package](https://www.nuget.org/packages/BingMapsRESTToolkit).
+If using Visual Studio, open the nuget package manager, select the Browse tab and search for "Bing Maps REST".
+This should reduce the list of results enough to find the "BingMapsRESTToolkit" package.
+The owner of the package is bingmaps and the author is Microsoft.

+Alternatively, if you are using the nuget command line:

+> PM&gt; Install-Package BingMapsRESTToolkit

 ## Features ##

 * Uses HTTPS by default.
-* Imagery Metadata allows HTTPS tile urls to be returned. ????
-* Automatically encodes query parameters.
-A commonly overlooked stepped which greatly reduces th chances of invalid queries being sent to the service.
+* Implements the documented [best practices for Bing Maps](https://msdn.microsoft.com/en-us/library/dn894107.aspx).
+For example, it automatically encodes query parameters.
+A commonly overlooked stepped which greatly reduces the chances of invalid queries being sent to the service.
 * Handles errors and rate limiting by catching exception and returning response with error message.
-* Extentions added to make it easier to work with elevation data:
-    * Method to get the coordinates that relate to each elevation data point.
-	* Automatically determines if a POST request should be made.
+* Automatically determines when a POST request should be made instead of a GET request.

-## Supports Target Platforms ##
+## Supported Platforms ##

 * .NET Framework 4.5+
 * ASP.NET Core 1.0